People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 Yahoo Small Business

-Yahoo is another search engine that many people use and Yahoo Small Business has a basic local listing directory that you can set up to show all of the information that you would like found when someone is searching.
+Yahoo is another search engine that many people use and Yahoo Small Business has a basic local listing directory that you can set up to show all the information you would like found when someone is searching.

 Bing Places